Purdue Global Commitment Trial Period

 If you purchased textbooks for an undergraduate program, you may return them without charge at this point.
 If you purchased textbooks for a graduate program, you will be subject to the return policy of the seller and are encouraged to closely review this policy.

-Purdue Global Commitment may not be available to all students including, but not limited to, nondegree-seeking students, students enrolled in independent model programs within the School of General Education, students enrolled in the School of Aviation, returning students, and students enrolled in graduate programs.
+Purdue Global Commitment may not be available to all students including, but not limited to, nondegree-seeking students, students enrolled in independent model programs within the School of Multidisciplinary and Professional Studies, students enrolled in the School of Aviation, returning students, and students enrolled in graduate programs.